microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 The RTC Periodic Interrupt Timer (PIT) is used to trigger the voltage detection described above.

 #### RTC Hardware Settings
-The RTC is configured to run on a 1kHz clock with no prescaler.
+The RTC is configured to run on a 1 kHz clock with no prescaler.
 <p><img src="images/mcc_rtc_hardware_settings.jpg" width="500"/></p>

 #### RTC Interrupt Settings
-The PIT is then set to trigger at every 32 clock cycles of the RTC clock. this gives an update rate of ~31Hz.
+The PIT is then set to trigger at every 32 clock cycles of the RTC clock. this gives an update rate of ~31 Hz.
 <p><img src="images/mcc_rtc_interrupt_settings.jpg" width="500"/></p>

-The application is set up to need 5 stable voltage readings before initiating USB communication.
-This means that, with no voltage fluctuations and the settings above, the startup time should be in the 0.16s range.
+The application is set up to need five stable voltage readings before initiating the USB communication.
+This means that, with no voltage fluctuations and the settings above, the start-up time will be in the 0.16 s range.

 ### LED Setup
-The onboard LED of the Curiosity Nano is used to indicate if USB communications has failed.
+The on-board LED of the Curiosity Nano is used to indicate if the USB communications has failed.
 The LED is connected to the PF1 pin and can be selected as an output in the Pin Grid View below.

 <p><img src="images/mcc_pin_grid.jpg" width="600"/></p>

-The pin is given a custom name in the Pins menu as seen below.
+The pin is given a custom name in the Pins menu, as seen below.
 This makes the code easier to read with function generated using this name.

 <p><img src="images/mcc_pin_naming.jpg" width="600"/></p>